msls-bioinfo/CmiRClustFinder_v1.0/README.md

 |34|TCGA-UCS|Uterine Carcinosarcoma|
 |35|TCGA-UVM|Uveal Melanoma|

-The second argument required to `Rscript` is BED file which contain the specific genomic regions, to cheack their co-localization with RCNV. <br />
+The second argument required to `Rscript` is BED file which contain the specific genomic regions, to check their co-localization with RCNV. <br />
 Below is an example of BED file <br />
 NOTE: The table header is for descriptive purposes.
 The BED file should not have header